 For the planning of Cape Wrath Trail, I use a similar approach to Te Araroa.
-The Trail Guide as well as maps allow me to roughly estimate the times I need to walk the stages and thus planning my resupply points, which are fairly rare, and the amount of food I'll need for each stage.
-For the sake of simplicity and the limited time, I like to plan and prepare as much as I can from the comfort of my home, giving me additional capacity, which I can well use to deal with the unexpected.
+An unofficial Trail Guide as well as maps allow me to roughly estimate the times I need to walk the stages and thus planning my resupply points, which are fairly rare, and the amount of food I'll need for each stage.
+For the sake of simplicity and the limited time, I like to plan and prepare as much as I can from the comfort of home, giving me additional capacity, which I can well use to deal with the unexpected.

 After some extensive multi-day-hiking in the Alps this summer as well as my usual running exercise, physically I should be adequately prepared for the hike.
 However, my navigation skills by map and compass have gotten a bit rusty over the years and definitively need some revitalization.
 A day or two should be enough to get used to this old-school navigation method.
 Certainly a good thing to know since, I speak from personal experience, a mobile phone with GPS and maps on it can quickly checkmate a phone.
 Even a waterproof one...